Banco Azteca Network Operations Center

 System architecture

-I quickly learned that what the operations staff needed most was an abstract representation of their system.
-That required first creating a deep understanding of their system architecture.
+We quickly learned that the operations staff needed an abstract representation of their system, which required first creating a deep understanding of their system architecture.

 architectural documents